codyatwork/svelte-stock-watcher/README.md

 Simple Svelte 3 web application for a user to add basic stock tickers to a dashboard.
 Based on the [foreUP stock watcher spec](https://bitbucket.org/foreup/stock-watcher-spec/src/ed84b3f69a1a9401b28f4e5ef15f9cc5cf25c287/).

+I have also made a [Vue version of this app](https://github.com/codyatwork/vue-stock-watcher).

 ## The stocks are hard-coded.
 Here are the ones included:

 -   GOOG